mdyousufreja/vba_challenge_reja/README.md

 - The percentage change from the opening price at the beginning of a given year to the closing price at the end of that year.

 - The total stock volume of the stock.
-The result should match the following image:
+The images of the results:

-- Add functionality to your script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".
-The solution should match the following image:
+- Add functionality to my script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".
+The images of the results:

-- Make the appropriate adjustments to your VBA script to enable it to run on every worksheet (that is, every year) at once.
+- Made the appropriate adjustments to my VBA script to enable it to run on every worksheet (that is, every year) at once.

 **NOTE**